ageslome/AID-Force/README.md

 - *Let there be war — in code, in systems, and in evolution.*
 --------------
 - monthly membership levels
+- tokenomics accelerater
+- protection of currencies
+- protection of professionals

 - $20 interested
 - Information